datoujinggzj/zg104.github.io/_posts/2020-02-28-test-markdown.md

    - Logistic regression is unstable when dealing with well separated datasets.
    - Logistic regression requires relatively large datasets for training.
    - Logistic regression is not that popular for multiclassification problems.
 Sigmoid function should be ungraded to Softmax function(You may hear about it if you know about Neural Networks).

+## Conclusion

+Mathematics and statistics are just like twins that Nobody is able to completly separate.
+So, let this be a reminder for us all to always remember that it is extremely important and necessary to truly understand the mathematical backgroud of every machine learning algorithm as much as possible.